Instructions for translators¶

 Set up a site¶

-And let's say for example that you want to translate them to Spanish.
+Let's say for example that you want to translate to Spanish.

 Change your project's